 Winter has its charms, but they tend to fade after a blizzard or two, and those of us who have a low cold-weather tolerance yearn for the sun.
 Like moths to the flame, we head for our South.
 Florida.
 Because, as Sara Waxman says, resistance is futile.

-Turnberry Golf and Country Club in Aventura is a bespoke, tailor made vacation spot for the world’s vacationers.
-After a series of stunning renovations, this fixture in the local and international community has become even more beautiful, more inviting.
+JW Marriott Miami Turnberry Resort & Spa in Aventura is a bespoke, tailor made vacation spot for the world’s vacationers.
+After a series of stunning renovations, this fixture in the local and international community became even more beautiful, more inviting.
 If there is a drawback for me personally, it is its vast size, but I soon learn the landmarks to my luxurious accommodation.
 Turn left at the hanging purple orchids, and follow the flower-lined corridors.

 Like a discreet southern belle, Sunny Isles Beach hides its many attributes from plain view.
 Collins Avenue becomes a canyon here, with skyscrapers to the left and to the right of us, each one more dazzling than the next.

-It is not until I enter my glorious suite at the TRUMP Resort Hotel and pull open the drapery that I get the full impact of sand, sea and sun.
+It is not until I enter my glorious suite at the Trump International Beach Resort and pull open the drapery that I get the full impact of sand, sea and sun.
 There it is: The view that encapsulates the reason that more than three million Canadians make an annual sojourn to Florida.
 On my kitchen counter, there is a welcome gift of all the fixings for a classic Pina Colada, including a fresh coconut.
-Thank you very much Mr. Trump.

 Morning sunrise is a favourite time hereabouts.
 Breakfast on the terrace, watching the ocean, admiring the birds and enjoying the fresh air.
 Relaxing and reading, a morning nap.
 This is not a way of life for me, but it is the perfect vacation.
 Lunch of Greek salad and grilled shrimp at Gillies Restaurant, at a table under a blue umbrella, with the calming colours of blue sky and turquoise water as company.
 My cell phone rings, it’s a friend from Toronto calling to describe the continuing snow storm.
 It almost pains me to tell him where I am.
 A few days later, flying home refreshed and relaxed, I am of the belief that all good things must end, or how else could we appreciate them.